Icyfiremario/Based-Engine-CMake/README.md

 [^1]: This requires using windows.h and doing window management that way.
 I am unfamillar and it would require weird cmake stuff.
 I do plan to add this but it will be way down the line.
 I may end up just using DirectX translation layers if I cannot figure out how to bind OpenGL and Vulkan to windows.h windows.

 [^2]: This package supports loading wavefront object models.
 I will replace this in the future with a in-house model loader in order to support more model formats.
-If using MSVC models may need to be renamed to .wobj in order to prevent MSVC from trying to link them into the program.
+If using you are using MSVC models may need to be renamed to .wobj in order to prevent MSVC from trying to link them into the program.
 IDK for sure though because I haven't got compiling with MSVC to work yet.